RhinoHealth/user-resources/examples/nvflare/encrypted-model-code-and-weights/README.md

 ### **Running this example on FCP**

-1. Generate a new encryption key to be used for this code - it is stored locally so only you have access to this key: `python ./encrypt_code/generate_key.py ~/myprecious`
-2. Encrypt the model code (in our example `network.py`, but you can also do this for multiple files) using the encryption key: `python ./encrypt_code/encrypt_code.py ./network.py ~/myprecious ./custom/network.py.enc`
-3. (Optional) You can now delete the `network.py` file (or move it to a different directory) - it will not be used when building the container image, but if you want to validate this you can delete/move this file
+Once you've generated your key and encrypted `network.py` (steps 1-2 above):

-4. Build and push the container image to your workgroup's container registry
+1. Build and push the container image to your workgroup's container registry ([Pushing Containers to the ECR](https://docs.rhinofcp.com/getting-started/quick-start-guide/pushing-containers-to-the-ecr))
-5. Create a Code Object in FCP using this container image, via the FCP UI ([Creating and Running NVFlare Code and Running Inference](https://docs.rhinofcp.com/creating-and-running-code-objects/creating-and-running-nvflare-code-and-running-inference)) or the SDK ([Creating a New NVFlare Code Object Using the Rhino SDK](https://docs.rhinofcp.com/rhino-sdk/creating-a-new-nvflare-code-object-using-the-rhino-sdk))
+2. Create a Code Object in FCP using this container image, via the FCP UI ([Creating and Running NVFlare Code and Running Inference](https://docs.rhinofcp.com/creating-and-running-code-objects/creating-and-running-nvflare-code-and-running-inference)) or the SDK ([Creating a New NVFlare Code Object Using the Rhino SDK](https://docs.rhinofcp.com/rhino-sdk/creating-a-new-nvflare-code-object-using-the-rhino-sdk))
-6. Use the following SDK code to execute training ([Running NVFlare Code Using the Rhino SDK](https://docs.rhinofcp.com/rhino-sdk/running-nvflare-code-using-the-rhino-sdk)):
+3. Use the following SDK code to execute training ([Running NVFlare Code Using the Rhino SDK](https://docs.rhinofcp.com/rhino-sdk/running-nvflare-code-using-the-rhino-sdk)):
 ```python
 import json
 run_params = ModelTrainInput(